Executive Summaries Aug 15, 2024

 The Act will now require employers to include the following points in their policy against psychological harassment:

-- The specific information and training programs on psychological harassment prevention that are offered to employees and to the persons designated by the employer to manage a complaint or report;
+- Employee information and training programs on the prevention of psychological harassment offered to employees as well as to persons designated by the employer to handle complaints or reports.

 Consequences for Non-compliance